schrum2/MarioDiffusion/README.md

 batch_runner.bat train-conditional-pre.bat 0 4 Mar1and2 regular MiniLM split
 ```

 For the experiments in our paper, we trained different numbers of models with each configuration, based on how computationally intensive the training was.
-To create all of the models that we trained for the paper, you would need to run all of the following commands (we ran each command on a separate machine to distribute the training, adn then combined the results later for processing):
+To create all of the models that we trained for the paper, you would need to run all of the following commands (we ran each command on a separate machine to distribute the training, and then combined the results later for processing):
 ```
 batch_runner.bat train-conditional.bat 0 9 Mar1and2 regular
 batch_runner.bat train-conditional.bat 0 9 Mar1and2 absence